 When we think of sustainability, most of us are probably drawn to the environmental meaning of the word.
-But there are, in fact, three pillars when it comes to sustainability; environmental, economic, and societal.
+But there are three pillars when it comes to sustainability; environment, economic, and society.

 The G.A.I.A Co-op is a not-for-profit organization striving to support economic and societal sustainability in indigenous communities.
 They do this by offering a free eCommerce platform for local indigenous artists to showcase and sell their artwork.